EdricJ/EdricJ/README.md

 - 🎓 &nbsp; Studying Information of Technology & Computer Vision.
 - 🌱 &nbsp; Enthusiast in Researching, apply science to life and Artificial Intelligence.
 - ✍️ &nbsp; Watching Horrible Movies and trying out latest design trends as hobbies/side hustles, doing workout and youtube hihi.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.
+- Another contact me: "20120201@student.hcmus.edu.vn"

 <h3>🛠 Tech Stack</h3>